 For information regarding accreditation at UNLV, please head over to Academic Program Accreditations.

-- Demonstrate broad knowledge of the intersectionality of gender, race, class, and sexuality.
+- Apply broad knowledge of the intersectionality of social categories/lived experiences, including but not limited to gender, race, class, sexuality, ability, and nationality.

-- Analyze women and gender from a cultural and institutional perspective.
+- Analyze women, gender, and sexuality from a cultural and institutional perspective.